 Credit Monitoring.
 Some businesses offer free credit monitoring and identity protection services when there is a security breach.
 Consider whether to take advantage of those free services.
 The security breach notice will usually provide information on how to enroll in those services.
 If it is offered for free, then do not sign up for something you have to pay for unless you want the additional services.

 Protect Yourself.
 For additional tips on protecting yourself from identity theft, see, "How can I protect myself from identity theft?" below.

-If someone has used your identity without your permission to open an account, misuse existing accounts, make a lease or loan, obtain services, file forms for taxes or government benefits (such as unemployment insurance fraud), break the law, or avoid police, then consider these tips:
+If someone has used your identity without your permission to open an account, misused existing accounts, entered into a lease or loan, obtained services under your identity, filed forms for taxes or government benefits (such as unemployment insurance fraud), broken the law, or avoided police using your identity, then consider these tips: